 Welcome to Classic Jaguars.

-Image gallery of old motor racing and roadgoing Jaguar cars.
+Image gallery of road and racing cars.

-I purchased my first old Jaguar whilst still in my early twenties.
+I purchased my first old Jaguar, whilst still in my early twenties.
 This car, a fabulously thirsty but

 stylish Series One XJ12L was a low mileage example in midnight blue, with tan leather trim.